-Palm spas saw triple-digit growth across most metrics (visits & leads) this past month due to customers making the most of the good weather & spending time in their gardens.
+Palm Spas saw triple-digit growth across most metrics (visits & leads) this past month due to customers making the most of the good weather & spending time in their gardens.
 This proved to be their best month as a business.

 This appears to be the trend across certain sectors; a study conducted by SaleCycle and saw that across some sectors like automotive, office supplies, sport, books all had an increase in year on year sales.

-Google Trends coincides with the study undertaken by SaleCycle.
+Google Trends corroborates the study undertaken by SaleCycle.
 There has been a large increase in bike-related queries due to people wanting to exercise more or find alternative ways to ‘wear the kids out’.
 Searches such as Bicycle child seats, bicycles, bicycles gloves, bicycle trailers all up 90% YoY (source, Google Trends).